ruchi439/dogvscat/README.md

 # dog-vs-cat-identifier
-This is a deep learning project using transfer learning.
+This is a deep learning project using transfer method of learning.